-The Rescue Of Thai Soccer Team Could Take Months Now The Situation Has Been Assessed
+The Rescue Of Thai Soccer Team Could Take Months Now That The Situation Has Been Assessed

 “Two Thai Navy doctors have volunteered to be locked up inside the cave … a huge sacrifice,” Reymenants said.

-Ben Reymenants has stated that the group is in good spirits mentally, so should be able to cope with the long stay inside the Thai cave.
-However, even though they are “quite responsive,” the group, as a whole are “very weak and very skinny.”
+Ben Reymenants has stated that the group is in good spirits mentally, so they should be able to cope with the long stay inside the Thai cave.
+However, even though they are “quite responsive,” the group, as a whole, are “very weak and very skinny.”

 You can view the full interview with NBC Today below.